nymanka/Comp-523-PRP/README.md

 - Run the same command from the Client directory.

 ### How to run program:
--Navigate to the root directory and run the command “npm start” to start the server.
+- Navigate to the root directory and run the command “npm start” to start the server.
--After you are done with that open another terminal window and navigate to the client directory of the project and run the command “npm start”.
+- After you are done with that open another terminal window and navigate to the client directory of the project and run the command “npm start”.
--Now you should be all set!
+- Now you should be all set!